saveourtool/save-cloud/save-cloud-charts/save-cloud/README.md

   ```bash
   $ helm --kube-context=minikube --namespace=save-cloud upgrade -i save-cloud save-cloud-0.1.0.tgz/<or use ulr oci://ghcr.io/saveourtool/save-cloud> --values values-minikube.yaml --values=values-images.yaml <any other value files and/or --set flags>
   ```
-* Database migrations can be run by setting value `mysql.migrations.enabled` to `true` (no additional setup, migrations are executed by init container, but may be too slow with constant recreations of backend pods) or port 3306 of mysql pod can be forwarded and `liquibaseUpdate` can be executed manually.
-If needed, don't forget that JDBC URL for liquibase in dev profile is read from `application-dev.properties` value `dev.datasource.url`.